ARTICLE I – Purpose

 a.
 Shall arrange for and coordinate all social activities and fundraising for the Association.

 a.
 Shall seek new Members and verify eligibility for Membership.

 b.
 Shall maintain an up-to-date roster of Memberships in good standing in coordination with the Treasurer.

 c.
 Shall distribute By-Laws, Code of Conduct, Pool Rules and Tennis Court Rules to all Members prior to the opening date of the pool each year.

 a.
-Shall coordinate, print and mail the newsletter as needed maintain all social media accounts and email announcements
+Shall coordinate, distribute the newsletter as needed maintain all social media accounts and email announcements

 b.
 Shall maintain the pavilion rental roster.